weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Of course they think I'm white.
 There are a lot of young men in the office and I flirt with them outrageously.
 At first I did it only to annoy mother, she hated it so.
-You know, the funny thing is she doesn't like white people any better than <span id="calibre_link-263" page-number="200" page-name="Page:There Is Confusion.djvu/206" page-index="206" page-quality="3" title="Page:There_Is_Confusion.djvu/206"></span>I do—she just didn't want me to marry a dark man because, she says, in this country a white skin is such an asset."
+You know, the funny thing is she doesn't like white people any better than I do—she just didn't want me to marry a dark man because, she says, in this country a white skin is such an asset."